-As a 6th generation East London manufacturing business James Ince & Sons has attracted attention.
+As a 6th generation East London manufacturing business James Ince & Sons has attracted interest.
 The Bishopsgate Institute has collated an archive of key documents of the company from 1871 and added them to its collections - Bishopsgate Institute Archive.
 And our oldest piece of history is William Ince's accounts book dated 1836-1843 now being held in the Library at Bury St Edmunds, Suffolk.
 One of the areas of interest is the addresses the business has occupied in the area, including No 232 Bishopsgate which is next door to Bishopsgate Institute in the building now occupied by Pizza Express; and 37 Spital Square now occupied by SPAB - the society for the protection of ancient buildings.

 The Gentle Author of 'Spitalfields Life' has written several articles about our umbrella making business and the people who work(ed) with us.
 Please follow the links below to read more.
 We have also created a media page to collate some of the more interesting articles about us.